Finding a property for rent with homes4u

 - Pay an Set up Fee For details on fees click to download our Tenants information and fees sheet.

-- Pay a deposit, usually the equivalent of five weeks' rent.
+- Pay a holding deposit, usually the equivalent of five weeks' rent. (student only)

 - Provide proof of ID (copy of your passport or driving licence).